Brodvd/Wargame/README.md

 - **Units**: Infantry, tanks, machine guns, mortars, howitzers, armored vehicles, each with unique stats and abilities.
 - **Point system**: Each unit has a point cost to balance the squads.
 - **Multi-shot attacks**: Some weapons fire multiple shots per turn, each with its own hit probability.
-- **Terrain Properties** : Use the battlefield to your advantage to exploit properties such as line of sight or defense bonuses
+- **Terrain Properties** : Use the battlefield to your advantage to exploit properties such as line of sight or defense bonus.
 - **Visual and sound effects**: Explosion animations, missed shots, health bar, ambient and attack sounds.
 - **Supervised AI (MLP Neural Network)(in the future)**: The game can record matches and train a bot using a Multilayer Perceptron (MLP, via scikit-learn) and use it as an opponent.
 - **Customization**: Easily add new units, change scenarios, rules, and maps via JSON files.